sc8696/etidroid/README.md

 v0.4

 <b>[Fixes/patches]</b><br/>
-Made every font size relative to a base font which is dependant on your screen resolution.
+Made every font size relative to a base font which is dependant on your screen resolution.<br/>
 Optimised some of the style sheets

 <b>[Enhancements]</b><br/>
-Switched to the egg icon
+Switched to the egg icon<br/>
-Made the page controls larger again
+Made the page controls larger again<br/>

 <p>~~~</p>